conersteen19/saturn/2150_notes.md

 Variable number of arguments can be done multiple ways: method overloading, default parameters, or variable arguments.
 You can make a function that takes in an elipses number of values.
 Ex. ```doubel average (int num, ...) {___}``` where ```...``` is filled with a variable number of parameters and num is the number of parameters given.
 This num var is required.
 An example is the ```printf``` function in C (write string with %\_s and fills in the specifiers).

 ## 3/25/20
+*Caller Convention* has two key parts: a prologue and an epilogue.
+In the prologue, we save registers that may be needed after the call (normally R10/R11) and place parameters.
+The middle step- calling the subrouting- uses the ```call``` keyword.
+In the epilogue, we restore saved registers to where they were and remove parameters from stack if applicable.

+ *Callee Convention* has multiple parts.
+Before the body of the function (the prologue), you must allocate local variables by making space on the stack.
+Do this by directly modifying the stack pointer and decrement it by total bytes of local vars (```sub rsp, 8```).
+You also must save callee registers- the registers that the callee shouldn't be able to change or access (rbx, rdb, r12-r15).
+The Epilogue return value to rax, restores callee-saved registers, deallocates local vars, and returns.